 As PV has no moving parts, there is very little

 maintenance, though triannual inspections are an excellent idea.
-Scheduled maintenance, depending on the turbine type, may involve a two man service crew putting in a full day, four times a year per turbine.
+Scheduled maintenance, depending on the turbine type, may involve a two man service crew putting in a full day, twice a year per turbine.
 On top of this, there are unscheduled maintenance visits when turbines send crews messages of the various errors that require attention.
 Depending on the fault, these events can be ignored or they can require the turbine to be out of action until the replacement part and, if really unlucky, cranes, turn up.

 Most solar systems are paid for outright but projects as large as windfarms will have some debt/finance, however, the interest on this will be tax deductable.
 While the householders pocket the savings from their PV systems, windfarm operators running a company will be paying company tax.
 Though, this means shareholders will enjoy franking credits with their dividends.

 Both PV solar and wind are at the mercy of the weather.
 Rooftop solar is not generally monitored centrally.
 As with individuals using vacuum cleaners or running pool pumps or any other large load, the individual impact on the grid is too small to worry about.
 For any generator larger than 1 MW (and possibly, some smaller), the network operator, Western Power, requires the Power, Voltage and Power Factor to be sent to their central control office in east Perth.
 This needs to happen every two seconds, otherwise the generator is turned off.
 This means some very reliable and very expensive communications.

 For householders, electricity bills come bimonthly and have just the one number for consumption and for export and for generation from the inverter.
 For bigger generators, these numbers are created every half an hour, so monthly administration consists of datasets of 1500 numbers or so.
 This is the kind of detail required to deal with different wholesale values based on time of day or the Short Term Energy Market.
 Thank goodness for spreadsheets!